iremanter/Sales-Analysis-with-Tableau/README.md

 STORY:

 After all three dashboards have been created, the story has been developed by using Tableau’s story feature.
 The story consists of three sheets, representing each dashboard which are “Countries”, “Products”, and “Trends”.

-There are several limitations, such as missing data, which were dropped before the analysis.
-Additionally, there was some inconsistent data, such as the category field, which did not match the product names and needed to be redefined.
-Moreover, if the dataset included attributes related to customers, a customer behavior analysis could be conducted.
-This would enable more specific and targeted marketing strategies.

-Additionally, using static data limits real-time decision making and the dataset may lack detailed information, which is restricting deeper analysis.
-Performance issues can occur with large datasets and dashboard performance may be slow.
-Also, existing visualizations may have limited interactivity, so extracting specific insights might be more difficult.
-To increase the effectiveness of dashboards, integrating real-time data can provide more dynamic insights.
-In addition to this, applying advanced analytics like predictive models and forecasting deepens the analysis.
-Finally, optimizing performance through the use of the Extract feature of Tableau and data indexing improves speed and responsiveness.
-Therefore, the dashboards could be more accurate, efficient, and useful for decision making.

 As a final step, the tableau file is converted from live to extract in order to publish it in the public tableau platform.
 The link of published tableau file above: